 Messing around with the plumbing when you don’t know what you’re doing is only going to end badly.
 Get a professional plumber in and have them sort it out for you.

 Old wires are a big problem too because they can be a serious injury risk.
 If the wiring was installed a long time ago, they won’t be capable of handling that many things all plugged in at once.
 Back then, the number of electrical appliances that people had plugged in at one time was nowhere near as many as we have now.
 Even a couple of small appliances going at once can cause the power to cut out which is a massive inconvenience.
 Old exposed wiring also needs to be sorted right away before anybody gets hurt.
 You could always try to learn to live with a limited power supply but you may as well get it updated so you don’t have to worry.
 It’ll be quite expensive but it’s worth doing if you want to live comfortably in your home.

 If there hasn’t been anybody living in the house for a long while before you buy it, it’s likely that some other guests will have moved in.
 Old houses are magnets for pests of all kinds so you’ll have to clear them all out before you can move in unless you want to share your house with insects or rats.

 If you’ve got rats in the house, it’ll need to be tented to get rid of all of them to make sure that you allow time for that when you’re renovating.
-After all of the pests have been cleared out, you need to take steps to make sure that they aren’t getting back in.
+After you have had all of the pests cleared out, you need to take steps to make sure that they aren’t getting back in.
 The pest removal company should be able to tell you how they’re getting in (usually, holes in the floorboards).
 You need to fix any holes right away before any more pests start moving into your home.

 But even if you’ve done that, old houses are more prone to pests anyway so always make sure you’re on the lookout for any signs that they might be back.